 First, the property can appreciate because of property value and improvements made by the owner.
 The next is the potential of returns through positive cash flow through monthly rental payments from tenants.

-There are two different investment strategies to flipping in real estate.
+There are two different investment strategies for flipping real estate.

 Owning real estate has the potential to accumulate wealth.
-Unlike the stock market that can fluctuate, the price of real estate increases its value.
+Unlike the stock market which can fluctuate, the price of real estate increases its value.